-Deciding which is the best camera for Milky Way photography can be overwhelming.
+Deciding on the best camera for Milky Way photography can be overwhelming.

-First, because of the many options of good cameras for photographing the Milky Way in the market, built with sensors that offer superb performance and quality.
+First of all, because of the many options for good cameras for photographing the Milky Way on the market; they’re built with sensors that offer superb performance and quality.

 Secondly, because the goals and budget of each photographer are different, some aspire towards capturing the best Milky Way images, while others just want some casual Milky Way images from their stargazing experience.